How Much Does CDL Training & Truck Driving School Really Cost?

 There are several different types of CDL licenses.
 These include a Class A, Class B and Class C license.
 Each type of CDL allows drivers to operate vehicles of varying gross vehicle weight rating (GVWR).
 Additionally, depending on the type of vehicle a driver is operating, they may also be required to get certain endorsements.

-- Class A CDL License – For vehicles with a GCWR of 26,001 lbs. or more, or to tow a vehicle that is more than 10,000 lbs.
+- Class A CDL License – Truck Trailer or tractor-semi, trailer combination vehicles with a GCWR of 26,001 lbs and the unit being towed exceeds 10,000 lbs.

-- Class C CDL License – For vehicles carrying more than 16 passengers or transporting hazardous materials.
+- Class C CDL License – Vehicles carrying more than 16 passengers (including the driver) or transporting hazardous materials in quantities that require placarding.

 Truck Driver Institute’s CDL training program focuses primarily on the Class A license.
 If you have any questions on which license would be best for you to receive, please reach out to our experienced customer representatives today and they can assist you.